cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

 }
 ```

 Looking at `handler.go` is where we find the handlers for our application.
 First we look at the login handler.
-We begin by
-by getting our authorization endpoint URL.
+We begin by getting our authorization endpoint URL.
 It is important that we protect against CSRF attacks, so we set an encrypted cookie.
 ```
 func (s *Server) Login(w http.ResponseWriter, r *http.Request) {
 	var (